Californios: Californio battles

 In late December, 1846, while Fremont was in Santa Barbara, Bernarda Ruíz de Rodriguez, a wealthy educated woman of influence and town matriarch, asked to speak with him.
 She advised him that a generous peace would be to his political advantage.
 Fremont later wrote of this 2-hour meeting, "I found that her object was to use her influence to put an end to the war, and to do so upon such just and friendly terms of compromise as would make the peace acceptable and enduring".
 The next day, Bernarda accompanied Fremont south.

 On January 11, 1847, General Jose Maria Flores turned over his command to Andrés Pico and fled.
 On January 12, Bernarda went alone to Pico's camp and told him of the peace agreement she and Fremont had forged.
 Fremont and two of Pico's officers agreed to the terms for a surrender, and Jose Antonio Carrillo penned Articles of Capitulation in both English and Spanish.
-The first seven articles were nearly the verbatim suggestions of Bernarda.
+The first seven articles were almost entirely from Ruiz's suggestions.
+The story of Bernarda Ruiz is based largely on two short paragraphs and a footnote in Fremont's memoirs, first published in 1887.
+Many aspects of the story cannot be verified in primary source materials.

 On January 13, at a deserted rancho at the north end of Cahuenga Pass (modern-day North Hollywood), John Fremont, Andres Pico and six others signed the Articles of Capitulation, which became known as the Treaty of Cahuenga.
 Fighting ceased, thus ending the war in California.